 The concept was initiated in Ireland with a retired ship's captain Tony O'Grady who loved the theatre, enjoyed jazz and wouldn't be averse to a trip to the Dublin National Concert Hall or the Leopardstown races.
 The problem is, he had no-one to go with, as he avoided driving after dark and disliked being alone in the city at night.
 But that all changed, thanks to the Dublin Cultural Companions scheme which provides more opportunities for older people to enjoy the culture and arts scene.

 It is free to join the group and members will receive a keyring and badge to identify them as a cultural companion when meeting at events.

-Simply fill in the below Cultural Companion sign up form and return it to Port Macquarie-Hastings Council.
+Simply fill in the Cultural Companion sign up form below or download and complete the pdf version and return it to Port Macquarie-Hastings Council.

 If this sounds like something you might like to join but want more information contact Council’s Volunteer Coordinator on 6581 8111 or email firstname.lastname@example.org.